sugatoray/stackoverflow/docs/howto/howto_ask_a_good_stackoverflow_question.md

 > **The golden rule of asking any question is to connect with your audience and explain your question with examples, whenever possible.**

 The questions you ask, unless your audience grasps your question clearly, they would either wait for more information or they will simply choose to skip answering your question.

 I have seen often many new users of stackoverflow asking questions that from the following pitfalls:

-- not properly formatted
+- **NOT** properly formatted
   - should learn how to use markdown to write properly formatted questions/answers.
-- properly presented
+- **NOT** properly presented
   - should try to rephrase the question by breaking it down in coherent sections, if necessary.
   - examples are always helpful
   - plots/diagrams could speak volumes (if used where applicable)
-- without adequate information
+- **WITHOUT** adequate information
-- does not mention:
+- **DOES NOT** mention:
   - what they have now (current state)
   - what they want from the solution (future state)
   - what they have done (current progress)